Your Complete Guide to Successful Wedding Venue Site Tours

 Some wedding venues might offer planning services as well, which is something to consider before you start your research.
 This helpful guide to wedding planner cost goes over the most common types of wedding planner packages and their relative prices.

-Checklist Part 2: Get the Timing Right With When & How to Schedule a Wedding Venue Site Visit Tour
+Wedding Venue Checklist Part 2: When and How to Schedule a Tour

 To schedule the site visit tour, all you have to do is follow the instructions on the venue website.
 The process will vary location to location but for the most part their page should list the best way to contact them and what materials they’ll ask you to bring.
 Some experts even recommend booking the tour visit before you officially decide on a wedding date.
 That way your options will still be open and you can pick the wedding venue that you love, then schedule the rest of your plans around it.